All Episodes

 But now, wait a minute, folks.

-I thought I thought the whole thing was about insurance reform.
+I thought the whole thing was about insurance reform.

 It evolved.

-And yet the new law does not give regulators the power to block double-digit rate increases.
+And yet, the new law does not give regulators the power to block double-digit rate increases.

-And now with some major companies already moving to boost premiums and others poised to follow suit, millions of Americans may feel an unexpected jolt in the pocketbook.
+And now, with some major companies already moving to boost premiums and others poised to follow suit, millions of Americans may feel an unexpected jolt in the pocketbook.

-Well, that may be true for certain millions of Americans who have been misled by people like the Los Angeles Times and the New York Times and CNN, MSNBC, ABC, CBS, Newsweekends, who all reported this health care bill was a panacea.
+Well, that may be true for certain millions of Americans who have been misled by people like the Los Angeles Times and the New York Times and CNN, MSNBC, ABC, CBS, Newsweeke, who all reported this health care bill was a panacea.

 What do you mean I don't qualify?

-They signed a bill yesterday, I want my free MRI.
+I want my free MRI.

-Uh no, you don't qualify.
+No, you don't qualify.

-Well, when will I?
+When will I?

 Whoa, we don't really know.